etuecke/cs50finalproject/DESIGN.md

 We spent a significant amount of time in the ideation process and underwent several brainstorming sessions to discuss how the website would look and how we planned to structure the code.
 We created a couple low-fidelity prototypes to visualize the page layouts, ultimately choosing the one we implemented.

 ### Implementation
-In the implementation of the design, we
+In the implementation of the design, we took advantage of the flex containers and cards in Bootstrap.
 Discuss flex and how it works w a bunch of different screen sizes Talk about card + grid as well
 Jinja